PdxCodeGuild/Full-Stack-Day-Class/notes/py-app-structure.md

 # App Structure
-From here on out, each of your practice problems and your capstone will be full fledged Python **applications**.
+Each of your practice problems and your capstone should be a separate full-fledged Python **application**.
 Each app lives in its own directory and has a few necessary parts.
 ```
 APP_NAME/
     venv/
-        ...
     requirements.txt
     .gitignore
     YOUR_SOURCE.py